These 7 overlooked mistakes can hold your Relationship from flourishing.

 Your partner leads a separate life, he has a different friend circle, different goals and possibly a different lifestyle.
 It should be appreciated if they can be a dynamic partner to you and support your different needs but this should never be expected out of them otherwise you are only setting yourself for disappointments when your expectation won’t be fulfilled.

 For instance, If your partner is an introvert but you expect them to go out every weekend with you because you enjoy it, that may be an unfit expectation or, perhaps When your partner is too occupied in his work life and isn’t able to spend as much quality time as he used to, try to understand their position and support them instead of being bitter and act selfishly.

-Attempt to observe and recognize if you have any set of untenable expectation from your partner which is letting you down and then let’em go.
+Attempt to observe and recognize if you have any set of untenable expectations from your partner which is letting you down and then let’em go.

 4. Half-Hearted Honesty.

 Are you completely honest with your partner?
 Are you sure about it?